TruePadawan/TruePadawan/README.md

 - Started learning to code with C++ and built up my foundations in programming from there
 - [Played with C++ and Qt Framework for a while](https://github.com/TruePadawan/Nipsie)
 - [Was interested in Computer Science so I enrolled and completed Harvard's CS50x](https://certificates.cs50.io/704b684e-4a97-4871-a738-e96ce7ffa93b.pdf?size=letter)
-- Got exposed to Web technologies while doing CS50x and go into it
+- Got exposed to Web technologies while doing CS50x and decided to go into it
 - Since then I've dealt with a couple of web related technologies like TypeScript, React.js, Next.js, Express.js, TailwindCSS, etc
 - Had to use a lot of Python in my first year of University, collaborated with 2 other coursemates to build [Locksmith](https://github.com/TruePadawan/Locksmith)
 - Working on making contributions to open source software